davidlesches/towncrier/README.md

 Towncrier provides a handy DSL for replicating that kind of UX experience.

 Towncrier is a Ruby on Rails gem that allows you to speedily create Javascript notifications for your app.
-It watches your models, and as resources are created or updated it pushes a Javascript data payload to the users you specify.
+It watches your models, and as records are created or updated it pushes a Javascript data payload to the users you specify.
 In your assets/javascripts files you can intercept these payloads and react to them, using the data within them to tweak the page in any way you desire.

 ## Cheat Sheet